SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

-Motivated by the above observations, an ideal benchmark for evaluating programming agents should assess not only whether tasks are solved correctly, but also whether prior experience is effectively reused to improve efficiency.
-We identify three key evaluation dimensions.
-1) \textbf{Accuracy.} Accuracy measures whether an agent produces correct solutions.
-This requires objective and quantitative criteria.
-Well maintained GitHub repositories provide a natural evaluation setting, as issues are associated with human verified fixes and validated through test suites.
-Newly added or modified tests offer a reliable mechanism to determine whether a proposed solution successfully resolves the issue.
-2) \textbf{Time efficiency.} Time efficiency evaluates whether an agent can solve tasks more quickly by leveraging prior experience.
-Given a pool of previously solved related issues, an effective agent should be able to locate relevant cases and use them to reduce the overall solving time.
-This can be measured quantitatively through wall clock time or search behavior, such as whether relevant files or prior issues are identified during problem solving.
-3) \textbf{Cost efficiency.} Cost efficiency measures the computational resources required to solve a task.
-When prior experience is successfully reused, the agent can skip redundant reasoning processes, leading to lower token usage and reduced computational cost.
-Token consumption thus serves as a practical and quantitative proxy for evaluating whether experience reuse translates into tangible efficiency gains.
-Together, these three dimensions provide a principled framework for evaluating programming agents.
-Accuracy ensures solution correctness, while time and cost efficiency capture whether agents can effectively reuse prior experience to solve related tasks faster and more economically.
-A benchmark designed around these criteria can therefore directly measure experience reuse, rather than treating all tasks as independent problems.
+An ideal benchmark for coding agents should evaluate not only correctness, but also how effectively prior context is reused to improve efficiency.
+We identify three key dimensions.
+1) \textbf{Accuracy Variation.} Accuracy variation measures how an agent's performance changes when prior context is available.
+Instead of evaluating correctness in isolation, it quantifies the improvement or degradation in solution accuracy relative to a no-context baseline.
+We ground this evaluation in well-maintained GitHub repositories, where issues have human-verified fixes and are validated by test suites.
+Newly added or modified tests help determine whether a solution successfully resolves the issue.
+This setup enables to directly assess whether access to previous context leads to measurable gains in task performance.
+2) \textbf{Time efficiency.} This measures whether an agent solves tasks faster by leveraging prior context.
+Given previously solved related issues, an effective agent should identify relevant cases and learn from them to reduce solving time, which can be measured through wall clock time or search behavior.
+3) \textbf{Cost efficiency.} This captures the computational resources required to solve a task.
+By successfully learning from prior context, agents can skip redundant reasoning, reducing token usage and overall cost.
+Token consumption thus serves as a practical and quantitative proxy for efficiency gains.
+Together, these three dimensions provide a principled framework for evaluating coding agents.